Living with UC? Tell us about your experience. Take our survey here.

-Ulcerative colitis is a chronic (long-term) inflammatory disease that affects some or all of the large intestine.1 The different types of ulcerative colitis refer to the affected parts:
+Ulcerative colitis is a chronic (long-term) inflammatory disease.
+It affects some or all of the large intestine, also known as your colon.1

 What are the different types of inflammatory bowel disease?